m-housni/angular-ecommerce-site/README.md

 # Getting started with Angular

-This tutorial introduces you to the essentials of Angular by walking you through building an e-commerce site with a catalog, shopping cart, and check-out form.
+Building a basic e-commerce site with a catalog, shopping cart, and check-out form.

 ## Prerequisites